-Every year we raise funds to award at least 20 $1,000 scholarships to Hispanic students during the Hispanic Convention’s annual meeting.
-This we do in partnership with the Convention’s Education Commission, who screen all the applications and chooses the award recipients.
+Every year we raise funds to award at least 30 $1,000 scholarships to Hispanic students during the Hispanic Convention's annual meeting.
+This we do in partnership with the Convention's Education Commission, who screens all the applications and chooses the award recipients.

-Fundraising for our scholarship fund typically intensifies in the spring, but we are determined to begin our 2014-2015 fundraising campaign early.
+Fundraising for our scholarship fund typically intensifies in the spring, but we are determined to begin our 2016-2017 fundraising campaign early.
 We normally receive more than 70 scholarship applications.
-Moving forward, we would like to provide at least 35-40 every year to deserving Hispanic students.
-Click the “Donate to HEI Scholarship Fund” button below to give.
+Moving forward, we would like to provide at least 40-50 every year to deserving Hispanic students.

 GED Prep U

 The Baptist General Convention of Texas is dedicated in its efforts to put General Equivalency Diploma (GED) preparation programs in its churches.
 We are committed to equipping Texas Baptist churches with the resources needed and to help expand educational opportunities for all students and promote adult education through a free GED preparation course.